-Our researchers have expertise in the role of the built environment and geospatial factors related to health outcomes.
-This includes the use of parks in health and fitness interventions.
+Our researchers are working in the area of the built environment, occupational conditions, and geospatial factors related to health outcomes.

 Projects include working to explore implementation science in low- and middle-income countries, explorations of vaccines in Africa and South America, HIV treatment in African nations, and aging in Asian nations.

 Our faculty are leaders in health services research — especially relating to the role of PAs and family physicians — with scholarly interests in patient-centered medical homes, the PA workforce, and team-based care models.

 Specialties include prenatal care, infant health and outcomes, the link between early childhood outcomes and behaviors with later chronic disease prevalence, and older-adult health including the epidemiology of Alzheimer's Disease.

 Risk & Social Determinants

 Several projects explore the social determinants of health, taking a multi-level socioecological approach to the causes of disparitise in health outcomes and health care utilization.